 Binding of C3b with antigen on the surface of B-cells markedly enhances the production of antibodies, as compared to when only the antigen is attached to B-cell.

 - Inherited deficiency of some factors like C5-C8 greatly enhances susceptibility to infection by Neisseria.

-- Inherited deficiency of C1 esterase inhibitors results in angiodema.
+- Inherited deficiency of C1 esterase inhibitors results in angioedema.

-- Inherited deficiency of DAF results in paroxysmal nocturnal haemoglobinurea.
+- Inherited deficiency of DAF results in paroxysmal nocturnal hemoglobinuria.

-- If blood transfusion is mismatched, antigen-antibody reaction occurs that leads to formation of membrane attack complex which causes haemolysis and anaphylatoxins cause shock
+- If blood transfusion is mismatched, antigen-antibody reaction occurs that leads to the formation of membrane attack complex which causes hemolysis and anaphylatoxins cause shock

 - Immune complex bind complement and thus complement levels are less in immune complex diseases for e.g. Acute glomerulonephritis and systematic Lupus erythrocytosis.
 Binding of complement to PMN’s causes the release of enzyme-tissue damage.